Which city is cheaper, Amsterdam or Shanghai?

 Both Amsterdam and Shanghai during the spring are popular places to visit.
 The activities around the city and the natural beauty are the main draw to Shanghai this time of year.
 Also, many travelers come to Amsterdam for the activities around the city and the natural beauty.

 Shanghai is much warmer than Amsterdam in the spring.
-The temperature in Shanghai is usually 15°C (58°F) in April, and Amsterdam stays around 8°C (46°F).
+The daily temperature in Shanghai averages around 15°C (58°F) in April, and Amsterdam fluctuates around 8°C (46°F).

 In the spring, Shanghai often gets less sunshine than Amsterdam.
 Shanghai gets 153 hours of sunny skies this time of year, while Amsterdam receives 166 hours of full sun.